OliWalker/i18n-dinosaurs/blog/i18n-dinosaurs-2.md

 export default withTranslation('')(LanguagePicker);
 ```

-And if we import this and use it in our index page we can change languages on the fly - cool!
+Now if we import this and use it in our index page we can change languages on the fly.

 ### Linking between pages

 To change pages, first we need another page to go to.
-The premise of the app is on the home page we will get a list of dinosaurs to choose from, and by clicking on one, you got to the dinosaur page where you can see more info about that particular dinosaurs
+The premise of the app is that on the home page we will get a list of dinosaurs to choose from, and by clicking on one, you got to the dinosaur page where you can see more info about that particular dinosaur.

 First we will add some well known dinosaurs to our index page, and Link them to the dinosaur page, which we will create after.

-We import the Link component from our `i18n instance` as we will need to use this link instead of the native `next/link` to keep the language functionality.
+We must import and use the Link component from our `i18n instance` as we will need to use this link instead of the native `next/link` to keep the language prefixing functionality.

-Our home page should now look like
+Our home page should now look like:

 ```
 ...